kudobuilder/kudo/docs/FAQ.md

                - deploy
 ```

 The purpose of the FrameworkVersion is to provide the details necessary for KUDO to become an operator for a specific capability (such as Kafka) for a version of the framework.
-As the operator it will execute a `Plan` to establish an all the instances of Kakfa components in the cluster as detailed in the framework yaml.
+As the operator it will execute a `Plan` to establish an all the instances of Kakfa components in the cluster as detailed in the Framework yaml.
 In the example provided it would make sure there are 3 brokers for instance.

 #### What is an Instance?